Our Business Practices

 11. Development of Committee Agendas.

 The committee chairs, in consultation with the appropriate members of management, should develop committee agendas.
-All standing committees should meet regularly during the year and receive reports from Company personnel on developments affecting the committee's work.
+All Standing Committees should meet regularly during the year and receive reports from Company personnel on developments affecting the committees' work.

 12. Selection of Agenda Items and Meeting Schedule for Board Meetings.

 The Chair, in consultation with members of the Board, should establish the agendas and schedules for Board meetings.
-If the Company has a Lead Director separate from the Chair, the Lead Director shall advise the Chair regarding Board meeting agendas and schedules, and may request the inclusion of additional agenda items.
+If the Company has a Lead Director separate from the Chair, the Lead Director shall advise the Chair regarding Board meeting agendas and schedules and may request the inclusion of additional agenda items.

 13. Distribution of Materials for Board Meetings.

 The Board believes it is critical for members to have materials on topics to be discussed sufficiently in advance of the meeting date and for Board members to be kept abreast of developments between Board meetings.
 Therefore, the Company regularly informs Board members of Company, competitive, and risk-related developments.
 Further, to the extent possible, the Company distributes, in advance of the meeting, written materials for use at Board meetings.
 If the Company has a Lead Director separate from the Chair, the Lead Director shall advise the Chair of the Board's informational needs, including recommendations for Board meeting topics and materials that reflect consultation with the other non-management directors and that are sufficient in scope, detail, and analysis to enable the Board to make sound, well-informed decisions and consider potential risks.
-A director should not hesitate to ask questions, to request additional information in connection with and outside of regular meetings, and, in particular, to ask for the facts and any assumptions underlying conclusions and opinions presented to the Board.
+A director should not hesitate to ask questions, request additional information in connection with and outside of regular meetings, or ask for the facts and any assumptions underlying conclusions and opinions presented to the Board.

 14. Attendance of Non-Directors at Board and Board Committee Meetings.

 The Company's CEO, Chief Financial Officer, General Counsel, Chief Risk Officer, and Chief Human Resources Officer regularly attend meetings of the Board and Board committees.
-The Chair encourages these persons to respond to questions posed by Board members relating to their areas of expertise.
+The Chair encourages these individuals to respond to questions posed by Board members relating to their areas of expertise.
 Such persons do not attend executive sessions, either of the Board or Board committees, unless requested.

-The Board believes that the attendance of key executive officers at Board and committee meetings enhances the ability of the Board to conduct its oversight duties.
+The Board believes that the attendance of key executive officers at Board and Board committee meetings enhances the ability of the Board to conduct its oversight duties.
 The CEO and other members of senior management can assist the Board with its deliberations and provide critical insights and analysis, particularly when the Board considers presentations on the business plan for the upcoming year and on medium and long-term strategic issues.
-Attendance of such officers allows the most knowledgeable and accountable executives to communicate directly with the Board.
-It also provides the Board direct access to individuals critical to the Company's management succession planning.
+The attendance of such officers allows the most knowledgeable and accountable executives to communicate directly with the Board.
+It also provides the Board with direct access to the individuals critical to the Company's management succession planning.

 15. Board Access to Senior Management and Employees.

-Board members have complete and open access to senior members of management and any other Company employee.
+In addition to executive officers, Board members have complete and open access to senior members of management and any other Company employee.
 In addition, the Chair may invite key employees to attend Board sessions at which the Chair believes they can meaningfully contribute to Board discussion.

 16. Board Compensation; Director Share Ownership.

 The NGPR Committee is responsible for reviewing the effectiveness of the non-employee director compensation and benefit programs in supporting the Company's ability to attract, retain, and motivate qualified directors.
-The NGPR Committee reviews director compensation at least every other year and considers a variety of factors, including the Company's financial performance, general market conditions, director compensation at companies with which we compete for talent, director responsibilities, and trends in director compensation practices.
+The NGPR Committee annually reviews director compensation and considers a variety of factors, including the Company's financial performance, general market conditions, director compensation at companies with which we compete for talent, director responsibilities, and trends in director compensation practices.
 Any recommendations for changes in director compensation are made to the Board.
 The Board believes that total compensation should include a significant equity component because this more closely aligns the long-term interests of directors with those of shareholders and provides a continuing incentive for directors to foster the Company's long-term success.
 Directors who are employees of the Company or any of its subsidiaries do not receive compensation for their service as directors.

 Non-employee directors receive restricted stock units when they are first elected to the Board and when they are reelected.
 This incentive helps align non-employee directors’ interests with those of shareholders.
 The NGPR Committee has approved share ownership guidelines that provide that directors shall hold Company common stock equal to 5X the annual cash retainer with a five-year attainment window.
 Common stock to be counted towards the share ownership target includes actual shares owned beneficially by a director in "street" accounts or otherwise, unvested restricted stock units, and deferred restricted stock units.